2014 British sitcom about metal detecting enthusiasts, written by, directed by, and starring Mackenzie Crook.

 Mackenzie Crook and Toby Jones play Andy and Lance, two normal blokes who are amateur metal detectorists from the quaint English town of Danebury.
 They enjoy nothing more than wandering around the fields together looking for ancient artefacts with their metal detectors, talking about their lives and local history.
 Both they and the other members of the Danebury Metal Detecting Club dream of unearthing some Roman or Saxon gold one day.

-Featuring sumptuous Scenery Porn of the English countryside, lovingly drawn characters played by a great Ensemble Cast and a gentle folksy soundtrack, the show became something of a Sleeper Hit.
+Featuring sumptuous Scenery Porn of the English countryside, lovingly drawn characters played by a great Ensemble Cast and a gentle folksy soundtrack, the show became something of a Sleeper Hit, winning BAFTAs for Best Situation Comedy and Best Comedy Writing.
 A second series was aired in 2015, with a Christmas special airing that year.
-A third and final season aired in December 2017.
-The show won a BAFTA award for best situation comedy in 2015 and Crook himself won the BAFTA for best comedy writing.
+A third and final season aired in December 2017, although a one-off, feature-length special was been announced for 2022 and aired on Boxing Day of that year.

 - Alliterative Name: Many of the other metal detecting clubs in nearby towns seem to have adopted these.